 This particular prep book, informally called the "Red Book," is by far the best source of ACT practice tests.

 - It has the best set of ACT practice tests you can get anywhere, period.

-- The book's five full-length practice tests offer a sufficient amount of practice for most students.
-Since each test takes at least four hours to complete and review, that's already 20 hours of material!
+- The book's six full-length practice tests offer a sufficient amount of practice for most students.
+Since each test takes at least four hours to complete and review, that's already 24 hours of material!

 - Answer explanations for each of the practice test questions are available in the book.

 - Answer explanations in the book are not particularly helpful for self-learning.
-Most explanations say something like this: “A is wrong because A is wrong.
-B is correct for these reasons.”
-They don't show you how to solve the question from step one, which is what most students need; you need to understand yourself well to be able to learn from your mistakes.
+Most explanations say something like this: "A is wrong because A is wrong.
+B is correct for these reasons."
+This book doesn't show you how to solve the question from step one, which is what most students need.

-- Five tests isn't enough for ambitious students.
+- Six tests isn't quite enough for ambitious students.
 You'll need to supplement your prep with other free practice tests or the official online ACT program, which is good only for the extra test it offers.